-- Children under the age of 4 are not charged for entrance to any of the ticketed activities (Entry to the Polynesian Cultural Center Villages, attendance at Ha: Breath of Life evening show, BBQ Lunch Buffet and dining at Island Buffet, Prime Dining, or any of the Luaus).
+- Children under the age of 4 are not charged for entrance to any of the ticketed activities (Entry to the Polynesian Cultural Center Villages, attendance at Ha: Breath of Life evening show, BBQ Lunch Buffet and dining at Island Buffet, Prime Rib Buffet, or any of the Luaus).
 All ala carte or snack items throughout the park, including meals at the Banyan Tree, Hoku Pa’a Snack Bars and various island food kiosks must be purchased.

 - Motor coach and mini coach transportation to and from the Polynesian Cultural Center requires children under 4 who do not have a paid ticket to sit in an adult’s lap.

 - Because many of our dining facilities can be sold out, we cannot guarantee extra seating for children under 4 who do not have a paid ticket.
 Please plan on holding your child on your lap or utilizing one of our highchairs (limited availability).

 - Children under 4 who do not have a paid ticket will need to sit on an adult’s lap while attending our Ha: Breath of Life evening show

 - Full-day Package

 The Polynesian Cultural Center offers a limited number of foreign language tours in Japanese, Cantonese, Mandarin, Korean, Russian, German, Spanish Italian, French and Portuguese for guests who have purchased the Super Ambassador and Ambassador level packages.
 Guests can also buy language tour at an additional $25.00 per person.